 I didn’t bring a guidebook on the Rockwall Trail, but I did read a few before I left.
 The best one is Don’t Waste Your Time in the Canadian Rockies, which has a long section on the Rockwall Trail.
 Instead of bringing the whole book, I took photos of the most relevant pages on my phone, then looked at them on the trail.

-We used a GPS app on our phones (Gaia GPS) and our Garmin GPS watches on the Rockwall Trail.
+We used the Gaia GPS app on our phones and our Garmin GPS watches on the Rockwall Trail.
 It was nice to know how many kilometres we had walked and to be able to gauge how far it was to the next landmark.
+(Psst!
+Want to save 20% on a Gaia GPS annual membership, which gets you the same maps I used on the Rockwall Trail?
+Use this link.)

 I have a Garmin vivoactive 3 GPS watch that keeps track of my distance, heart rate, etc. I swapped out the plain black band for this fun (and cheap!) blue one.
 My husband has a Garmin Fenix 6 that you can load maps onto, which is MUCH more helpful for hiking.